LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       built-in meta-predicates.

    closure
-      A callable term (i.e. an atom or a compound term) passed to a :term:`meta-predicate` call where it is extended with additional arguments to form a goal called by the meta-predicate.
+      A callable term (i.e., an atom or a compound term) passed to a :term:`meta-predicate` call where it is extended with additional arguments to form a goal called by the meta-predicate.